Specialized Study Form

 In the case of internships, students must adhere to the following guidelines:

-In the Communication and Marketing Departments, interns meet once a week in a class with the faculty member acting as internship monitor.
+In some internships, interns meet once a week in a class with the faculty member acting as internship monitor.
 In other internships, regular meetings between the student and the faculty monitor takes place throughout the semester.
+Specific requirements can be found in the course description or students can contact the department.
 There is also regular contact between the faculty monitor and the site supervisor.

-Review the policies on Special Course Options in the Loyola Undergraduate Academic Catalogue here.
+Review the policies on Special Course Options in the Loyola Undergraduate Academic Catalogue.